How to get performance data

 - Tour success by user property (such as language or a custom property)

 - How long it took a particular user to complete a step

-To make this easier, we have a downloadable template you can use as a basis of your analysis.
-Simply open this Google Sheet to make a copy, add your own data, and start using!
+To make this easier, we have a downloadable template you can use as a basis for your analysis.
+Simply open this Google Sheet to make a copy, add your own data, and start using it!